denoland/std/agents/reason.md

 ---
-description: This agent wraps the wise and deep (but slow) o1-preview model with a quick and responsive gpt-4o-mini model to do all its admin work.
+description: This agent wraps the wise and deep (but slow and tool-less) o1-preview model with a quick and responsive gpt-4o-mini model to do all its admin work.
 model: gpt-4o-mini
 commands:
   - drones